tangramor/slidev_docker/README.md

 And run the container: `docker run --name myslides --rm --user node -p 3030:3030 myppt`

-You can visit your slids from http://localhost:3030/
+You can visit your slides from http://localhost:3030/

 ## Build hostable SPA (Single Page Application)